Sedex Members Ethical Trade Audit

 Pre-Audit Information Pack

-This information pack provides suppliers / supplier sites with essential pre-audit information to help them prepare for a SMETA audit.
+This information pack provides suppliers / supplier sites with essential pre-audit information to help them prepare for a SMETA.
 It has been assembled from an auditor’s perspective, and for an auditor’s use, as this group is often the first contact a supplier has with the Sedex system.

 Other types of members (and non-member users of SMETA) may also find it useful for informing their suppliers of the audit process.
 Additionally, we hope that supplier sites will find it helpful in preparing for a SMETA audit.